FG signs deals with 10 companies to boost gas supply

 He disclosed that in the “first year of this administration, the MDGIF supported six companies within the midstream and downstream space, promoting innovation and efficiency in the processing, distribution, and utilization of natural gas”.

-According to him, “This Fund, and the partnerships it fosters, will pave the way for integrated gas infrastructure, bridging gaps that have long hindered progress.
+“This Fund, and the partnerships it fosters, will pave the way for integrated gas infrastructure, bridging gaps that have long hindered progress.
 These advancements will not only connect regions but also create a ripple effect of opportunities across industries.
-From agriculture to manufacturing, and even digital innovation, the impact of a robust gas sector reverberates far beyond energy”.
+From agriculture to manufacturing, and even digital innovation, the impact of a robust gas sector reverberates far beyond energy,” he stated.

-In his breakdown of the projects covered by the agreements, the Executive Director, MDIF, Mr. Oluwole Adama listed six gas processing plants to produce marketable natural gas in liquefied or other forms to increase in-country supply capacity; three compressed natural gas refueling infrastructures to deepen domestic utilization of natural gas for mobility and other industrial uses, and one bulk liquefied petroleum gas storage infrastructure to minimize supply chain constraints.
+Breaking down the projects covered by the agreements, Executive Director, MDIF, Mr. Oluwole Adama, listed six gas processing plants to produce marketable natural gas in liquefied or other forms to increase in-country supply capacity; three compressed natural gas refueling infrastructures to deepen domestic utilization of natural gas for mobility and other industrial uses, and one bulk liquefied petroleum gas storage infrastructure to minimize supply chain constraints.

-Launching the project in Abuja, the Minister of State Petroleum Resources, Ekperikpe Ekpo said it was part of efforts by the government to provide cheaper mode of transportation for students and staff of the universities.
+Launching the project in Abuja, Minister of State, Petroleum Resources (Gas), Ekperikpe Ekpo, said it was part of efforts by the government to provide cheaper mode of transportation for students and staff of the universities.

 “The MDGIF has remained a steadfast partner in the actualization of Nigeria’s Decade of Gas vision, providing catalytic funding and support to infrastructure projects that directly benefit the Nigerian people.
 I applaud the MDGIF for their strategic role in this initiative and for helping to deliver impact where it matters most”, he stated.